ConnorSweeneyDev/.config/readme.md

 https://github.com/user-attachments/assets/bbb2e9e0-7cb5-43a9-92a0-12c65cbd7282

-*Showcase: An overhaul of Windows, using a Tiling Window Manager with workspaces and a status bar rather than a taskbar, many command line utilities, a lot of hotkeys and a Wezterm setup that uses Neovim with PowerShellCore.*
+> [!IMPORTANT]

-The layout of this repository assumes a chronological reading, meaning that dependencies from one section may carry over to later sections, so it is recommended to install all the previous dependencies before trying to set up a later section.
+> The layout of this repository assumes a chronological reading, meaning that dependencies from one section may carry
+> over to later sections, so it is recommended to install all the previous dependencies before trying to set up a later
+> section.

 # System
 Every folder in this repository is located locally at `$Env:USERPROFILE\.config`.